arromeral/sql-data-base-building_arromeral/README.md

 ## Description
 The project consists of the creation of a SQL database for the reopening of a video club business.
 The starting point for this consist in seven *csv* documents provided by the client that include inventory data, records of past rentals, movies, actors, film categories and languages, among others.

 The objective of the project is to try to build a database sufficiently optimized to allow the client to start the business, being able to keep record of rentals, inventory status, customer data and history, as well as the employees stats.
-I will also try to offer a series of queries that allow employees to search for relevant information about the movies in the inventory.
+I will also try to offer a series of queries that allow staff to search for relevant information about the movies in the inventory.
 ## Contents
 The contents of the project are as follows:
 - [**data**](https://github.com/arromeral/sql-data-base-building_arromeral/tree/main/data):